metno/lard/docs/INGESTION.md

 ## Kafka and legacy

 Right now as we aren't ready with confident QC, we are ingesting from KvKafka into the `legacy.data` table that has a different structure.
-As a result, that ingestor has it's own equivalent to `Datum` and `insert_data` that match `legacy.data`.
+As a result, that ingestor has its own equivalent to `Datum` and `insert_data` that match `legacy.data`.